Category: HamClock

 How to set up a HamClock for your shack

-Note: this entire process was tested and re-validated on the 12th April 2026 using a Raspberry Pi 5, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.22.
-This is a long guide because it’s so detailed but it’s actually very straightforward to follow.
-Once you’ve installed HamClock, it will take you through the setup […]
+Note: this entire process was tested and re-validated on the 7th June 2026 using a Raspberry Pi 4 with a super fast external SSD, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.25.
+As from HamClock 4.24, there is no need to run any additional scripts because the backend is set automatically in the […]

 Why you might want to try using my DX Cluster